BerkayMer/Sound-Field-Est/aspcol-master/README.md

-#Learning SOund Fields Using Kernels
+# Learning Sound Fields Using Kernels

 ## Introduction
 A repo that uses the functions provided by aspcol to study the kernel and machine learning based sound field interpolation.
 Functions for the modified approaches along with examples are provided